thosgood/this-weeks-finds/markdown/101-151/week102.md

 former amounts to working with pictures I was drawing above.
 To put it more precisely, in

-3\) Higher-dimensional algebra and topological quantum field theory, by John Baez and James Dolan, Jour.
+3) Higher-dimensional algebra and topological quantum field theory, by John Baez and James Dolan, Jour.
 Math.
 Phys.
 36 (1995), 6073-6105.

 we argue that framed n-dimensional surfaces embedded in (n+k)-dimensions should be described by the free k-tuply monoidal n-category with duals on one object.
-This should map down to the free k-tuply groupal n-groupoid on one object, by the usual yoga of \"freeness\".
+This should map down to the free k-tuply groupal n-groupoid on one object, by the usual yoga of "freeness".
 Taking n = 3 and k sufficiently large, we should obtain a homomorphism from the mapping class group of any Riemann surface to the third stable homotopy group of spheres!
 Presumably the idea is that in the limit of large genus this homomorphism is onto!

-Of course, Tillmann doesn\'t prove her result using the still-nascent formalism of n-categories, but I think it will eventually be possible.
+Of course, Tillmann doesn't prove her result using the still-nascent formalism of n-categories, but I think it will eventually be possible.
 (Also, my rough argument applies to Riemann surfaces with no punctures, while she considers those with one puncture, but various things she said